 Mileage Reimbursement Guidelines Travel must be by the most direct route possible, and any individual traveling by an indirect route must bear the extra expense.
 Regardless of the mode of transportation (including privately owned vehicles), reimbursement for out-of-state transportation shall not exceed that of coach airplane fare.

 Attach All Seasons Airfare Quote Google Maps for all pointed visited (NEW) – (print and attach).
-Use Google Maps maps.google.com – physical address to physical address; Standard mileage allowed from campus sites to and from DFW listed below:
+Use Google Maps maps.google.com – physical address to physical address.

 Miscellaneous Reimbursement Costs All miscellaneous travel expenses must be itemized on the Travel Information Claim Form and original Paid receipts attached